WE-Kaito/digimon-tcg-simulator/README.md

 It is a non-commercial, not-for-profit endeavor created by fans for fans.

-All materials used in this project, including but not limited to artwork, music, and other media,

-are either created by us or used with permission from the respective creators.

 Any copyrighted material used here is for fan appreciation and entertainment purposes only.

 By accessing or using this fan project, you acknowledge and agree that it is an unofficial